hammouda997/Doctor/README.md

 ![program](https://github.com/hammouda997/Doctor/assets/73444157/af8609df-e1be-4531-8b5e-9bbb84b927e8)
 *Description: The "Calendar View" provides an intuitive interface for doctors and kinés to manage appointments, schedule events, and view availability.*

-[Note: Replace the file names (e.g., auth.png, add_prise_en_charge.png) with the actual names of your screenshot files.
-Make sure to place the screenshots in the same directory as your README file.]